rbleattler/mdop-docs/mdop/dart-v10/deploying-the-dart-recovery-image-dart-10.md

 ---
-title: How to Deploy the DaRT Recovery Image
+title: How to deploy the DaRT recovery image
-description: Deploying the DaRT Recovery Image
+description: Learn how to deploy the DaRT recovery image.
 author: aczechowski
 ms.reviewer:
 manager: dansimp